art-of-orange-pill/art-of-orange-pill.github.io/_posts/2023-09-24-art-of-orange-pilling.md

 consistently decreased as adoption has expanded.
 This means that it now requires a more substantial influx of capital to trigger significant price fluctuations, resulting in greater price stability.
-While some criticise bitcoin's price swings, it\'s worth noting that owning an asset with occasional fluctuations may be preferable to holding one with a consistently diminishing value.
+While some criticise bitcoin's price swings, it's worth noting that owning an asset with occasional fluctuations may be preferable to holding one with a consistently diminishing value.